exvertus/thomasflanigan/content/tech/blog/jenkins-how-to.md

 ### Closer to the applied config

 Kustomize puts the code in better peer review territory than the k8s-behind-the-curtains `helm install` approach.
-With a yaml-to-yaml solution that mirrors the applied Kubernetes config, the code that changes more frequently will be in that deviation-from-the-default overlays folder and it is much easier to see the impact on the applied configuration, which you can also print out with `kubectl apply -k --dry-run=server` command.
+With a yaml-to-yaml solution that mirrors the applied Kubernetes config, the code that changes more frequently will be in that deviation-from-the-default overlays folder and it is much easier to see the impact on the applied configuration, which you can also print out with the `kubectl apply -k --dry-run=server` command.

 I can also update base as often or as little as I want, like when I turn my Jenkins back on after some time away.
 A helm-base update is as easy re-running the helm repo update and template commands on top of a git branch and using the diff of the new base to adjust anything that changed out from under the overlays.